Rising US women’s wrestling program poised to challenge Japan for supremacy

 Steiner said the depth started to take shape six years ago, and now, the U.S. is a world power.
 Blades and 20-year-old Amit Elor are threats for gold.
 Elor, the U.S. qualifier at 68 kg, already is a two-time world champion.

-“I think that USA women’s wrestling is in a in a position that we shouldn’t ever be rebuilding, we should just be reloading,” he said.
+“I think that USA women’s wrestling is in a position that we shouldn’t ever be rebuilding, we should just be reloading,” he said.
 “And if you make the U.S. team, you’re ready to win.”

 Sarah Hildebrandt (50 kg), an Olympic bronze medalist in Tokyo, said Elor and Blades bring energy and confidence to the team.

-“The young ’uns on our team are just so cool, calm and collected,” the 30-year-old Hildebrandt said.
+“The young’uns on our team are just so cool, calm and collected,” the 30-year-old Hildebrandt said.
 “I swear, they’re calmer than I am, and they show us cool TikTok dances.
 So it’s definitely added a lot to the team.”

 While young talent has emerged, some veterans remain.